Military Divorce Lawyers in Downers Grove

 Fortunately, with an experienced military divorce attorney on your side, you can navigate the military divorce process with ease while protecting your rights.
 Our team at Buchanan Law Group would be happy to assist you whether you and your spouse are both servicemembers, your spouse is a servicemember, or you are a servicemember.
 Contact us today for a free consultation at 630-866-8303.

-Which Special Rules Apply to a Military Divorce?
+Which Special Rules Apply to a Military Divorce Process?

 When pursuing spousal separation or divorce, there are a few unique features of a military divorce to be aware of.
 These features can complicate military divorces and asset division, so having an experienced attorney on your side is essential to ensure you understand each point’s complexities.